Mvzvrt/Chord-DFS/README.md

-# Chord-Based Distributed File System
+# Chord-Based Distributed File System [Local Server Only]

 Welcome to the **Chord-Based Distributed File System**!
 This project implements a distributed hash table (DHT) using the Chord protocol, enabling efficient file storage and retrieval in a decentralized network.